 Fail to prepare, prepare to fail.
 When it comes to interviews, no truer words have been spoken.
-Here are some tips on how to get it right and make the right first impression.
+But there are also many other aspects to ensuring that you are coming across as best as you can during an interview.
+Here are some tips on how best to prepare and make the right first impression.

 Research the company and their market.
-Identify the company culture, their products/services and unique selling points, together with their target market and competitors.
+Identify the company's culture, their key products and services and their unique selling points.
+What are their target markets and competitors?

-Think of the different skills and behavious that this specific role will need for someone to succeed and research them further.
+Think of the different skills and behaviours that this specific role will need for someone to succeed and how they relate to you.

 There are numerous standard interview questions that you may be asked, so make sure you have thought carefully about clear and concise answers.
 These could include:

 "Why do you want to work for us?"

 "What are your strengths and weaknesses?"

 "What is the biggest problem you have faced and how did you overcome it?"

 In an interview you have a very short amount of time to impress someone, so first impressions are important!

 Arrive 10 minutes early to show that you are organised and to give you some time to get used to the surroundings before the interview begins.